Student Support

 Healthy Lunches in Schools

-Lunches are delivered to classes right after morning tea (11.45 a.m.) and as all packaging is biodegradable and recyclable the rubbish is all collected by students and managed by Good Vibes.
+Lunches are delivered to classes right after morning tea (11.45 a.m.) and as all packaging is biodegradable and recyclable the rubbish is all collected by students and managed by FED.
 Every meal is individually wrapped and clearly labeled with the choice option.
 A lunch is delivered for every child, we do expect children to try their meals, we will not make them eat it.
 If a meal is not eaten it will be re-distributed to whanau who request to be added to our support list, and through a range of community groups.

 Students will only need to bring a drink of water each day to school.
 Students are also offered a health ‘brain’ snack at 9.30am and fruit each day in addition to these free lunches.